Namdataa/End_to_end-DataScience/README.md

 # Analysis And Forecast Of Perfume Demand
 ![FRAMEWORK](https://github.com/user-attachments/assets/a694c5fc-accf-432b-bf9e-dcbe28298515)
-With the project “Analysis & Forecasting Market Demand and Optimizing the Perfume Supply Chain”, our goal is to use the business’s own data to predict product demand, help optimize the import process, minimize unnecessary inventory and at the same time increase efficiency in supply chain management.
+With the project “**Analysis & Forecasting Market Demand and Optimizing the Perfume Supply Chain**”, our goal is to use the business’s own data to predict product demand, help optimize the import process, minimize unnecessary inventory and at the same time increase efficiency in supply chain management.
 This report not only provides specific analysis of market demand, but also